The BIG List of RTL-SDR Supported Software

 RTL_433 (Linux) (Free) - Digital Signal Decoder

-A program to decode temperature sensors on the 433 MHz ISM band.
+A program to decode temperature and many other types of ISM band sensors on the 433 MHz and other ISM bands.

 GR-Elster (GNU Radio) (Free) (Related Post) - Digital Signal Decoder